-Huawei developed an open-source edge computing framework based on Kubernetes, for networking called KubeEdge \cite{kubeedge}.
+Huawei developed an open-source edge computing framework based on Kubernetes for networking called KubeEdge \cite{kubeedge}.
 Kubernetes is an orchestrator of containers that allows automating computer application deployment, scaling, and management.
-However, Kubernetes would be limited for FL since it does not provide continuous deployment of the containers, load balancing for multiple services, scaling, and the necessary security.
-Since FL continuously aggregates the model results of edge devices and updates the models, but this is a problem for Kubernets and to manage the load balance across the edge.
+However, Kubernetes would impose limitations for FL since it does not provide continuous deployment of the containers, load balancing for multiple services, scaling, and the necessary security.
+Since FL continuously aggregates the model results of edge devices and updates the models, this would be a problem for Kubernets as well as managing the load balance across the edge.
 Moreover, the solution in \cite{kubeedge} neither supports nor guarantees the isolation of multiple services and applications executed at the edge.

-Two frameworks for deployment in the Internet of Things (IoT), have been proposed, Azure IoT Edge~\cite{azure} and EdgeX~\cite{edgex} devised for delivering cloud intelligence to the edge by deploying and running artificial intelligence on cross-platform IoT devices.
-Azure IoT Edge~\cite{azure} allows machine learning algorithms to be executed at the edge, and uses containers for deployment.
+Two frameworks for deployment in the Internet of Things (IoT) have been proposed, Azure IoT Edge~\cite{azure} and EdgeX~\cite{edgex}, which were devised for delivering cloud intelligence to the edge by deploying and running artificial intelligence on cross-platform IoT devices.
+Azure IoT Edge~\cite{azure} allows machine learning algorithms to be executed at the edge and uses containers for deployment.
 This module creates an IoT hub, registers an IoT Edge device on that IoT hub, and installs and starts the IoT Edge runtime on a virtual device.
 Remotely, the Azure IoT Edge deploys a module to an IoT Edge device and sends telemetry to IoT Hub.
 The EdgeX~\cite{edgex} is a vendor-neutral open source project focusing on Industrial IoT Edge.
 This framework also allows machine learning algorithms to be executed.
 For deployment, the EdgeX uses microservices with plug-and-play components to unify the marketplace and accelerate the deployment of IoT solutions.